imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/end-of-support/plan-upgrade-older-versions-office.md

 If your organization uses Project or Visio, plan to upgrade these applications as well:

-- Subscription versions: Consider migrating to Visio Plan 2 or Project Plan 3/5, which are subscription-based and receive regular feature updates.
+- Subscription versions: Consider migrating to Visio Plan 2, Planner and Project Plan 3, or Planer and Project Plan 5, which are subscription-based and receive regular feature updates.
 - Volume licensed versions: If you prefer volume licensing, you can upgrade to Visio LTSC 2024 or Project 2024.

 Refer to: